The REIT Footprint Expands Globally

-While investors evaluating cross-border opportunities face challenges, the emerging market REITs seeking global capital also experience unique difficulties.
-Green Street’s Advisory Group works with active REITs trying to broaden their investor bases, private companies looking to enter the REIT market via IPOs, and C Corps seeking to enter the market through conversions.
+While investors evaluating cross-border opportunities face challenges, the emerging market REITs seeking global capital also experience unique challenges.
+Green Street’s Advisory Group works with REITs trying to broaden their investor bases, private companies looking to enter the REIT market via IPOs, and C Corps seeking to enter the market through REIT conversions.
 These types of clients benefit from independent and expert support in messaging, disclosure, and corporate governance in order to be best received by the REIT-dedicated investment community.
 In emerging markets, those challenges can be magnified.

 Emerging market REITs should also place a strong emphasis on financial disclosure when preparing to attract global investors.
 It can be difficult for investors to make apples-to-apples comparisons across borders because of the different accounting standards and different free cash flow metric definitions.
 It is critical for emerging market REITs to translate their performance metrics to those that global REIT investors know well.

 Green Street believes the securitization of real estate is a powerful trend that will continue, and the growing REIT market around the world offers exciting new opportunities and challenges.
 With dedicated advisory professionals in the U.S. and Europe serving clients spanning five continents, Green Street's Advisory Group is uniquely positioned to translate real estate best practices across global markets.